ChemaMD/OweniaGenome/README.md

 > :warning: **Some files are very heavy and download might take time to begin:** :warning: Be patient, they are correctly stored in [GitHub Large File Storage (LFS)](https://git-lfs.github.com/) and your download will eventually start.

 ## How to download code files
 The code in this repository is all stored in the [00-Code](00-Code) folder, and can be downloaded as described above.
 Most scripts were built in R or Python and are therefore in `.R`, `.py` or `.ipynb` format, which can be visualised in your IDE of choice (e.g., RStudio, Visual Studio Code, etc.).
-Some of them, specially those that combine multiple steps across different programming languages or softwares called in the command line terminal were put together in `.txt` or `.docx` files.
-We believe that the script file names and the comments in the scripts make them self-explanatory, but please do not hesitate to reach out if you have any doubts or questions, or if you find any mistake across the thousands of lines of code.
+Some of them, specially those that combine multiple steps across different programming languages or softwares called in the command line terminal, were put together in `.txt` or `.docx` files, from which the different code chunks can be copied.

+> We believe that the script file names and the comments in the scripts make them self-explanatory, but please do not hesitate to reach out if you have any doubts or questions, or if you find any mistake across the thousands of lines of code.

 ## Index of contents
 - [01-Owenia_fusiformis_genome_assemblies.tar.gz](01-Owenia_fusiformis_genome_assemblies.tar.gz) contains the unmasked genome files in `.fasta`/`.fa` format of the two genome assemblies versions we report in the publication: